-The UCLA Institute for Precision Health hosts the second Annual Dr. Allen and Charlotte Ginsburg (Ginsburg) Symposium in Precision Health: Frontiers in Pediatric Precision Health on May 22, 2023 at UCLA's Carnesale Commons.
+The UCLA Institute for Precision Health hosts the second Annual Dr. Allen and Charlotte Ginsburg (Ginsburg) Symposium in Precision Health: Frontiers in Pediatric Precision Health on May 22, 2023 at the UCLA Meyer and Renee Luskin Conference Center.
 This full-day symposium highlights some of the unique challenges in pediatric onset diseases in relation to precision health diagnostics and therapeutics.

 The symposium includes keynote presentations, panel discussions, posters, and oral presentations.
 A catered reception and awards ceremony follows.
 Students, postdocs, faculty, and staff from all campuses are invited to attend.

 All graduate students and postdoctoral fellows are encouraged to submit an abstract for the poster session.
 Three abstracts are selected for oral presentations during a lightning round.
 Those not selected for the lightning round are still given the opportunity to present a poster during the symposium lunch and cocktail hours.

 Turning Genes into Medicines: Highlights and Hurdles in the Development of Gene Therapy for Genetic Disease